Hamuko/cum/README.md

 comic updater, mangafied

 ## Description

 cum (comic updater, mangafied) is a tool designed for automated manga downloads from various online manga aggregate sites.
-Currently, the code is young and messy, so you should expect there to be issues and missing functionality.
-Please open up an issue on the tracker or submit a pull request to help out.
+It is inspired by some of the popular package managers used with Linux distributions and OS X.

 ## Installation

 You can install cum on your system by executing `python setup.py install`.
-You can also execute the `cum.py` file directly, but it's not nearly as nice to use as the installed version.
 Please note that cum only supports Python 3.3+ at the moment.

 Users of Arch Linux can install stable versions [from the AUR](https://aur.archlinux.org/packages/cum/).